EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 GET THE LEGAL SUPPORT YOU NEED

-DETERMINING THE AMOUNT FOR CHILD SUPPORT IN KANSAS
+HOW DOES THE JUDGE DETERMINE THE AMOUNT FOR CHILD SUPPORT IN KANSAS

 According to Kansas Statute Annotated Section 23-3002, the court shall follow the Kansas Child Support Guidelines adopted by the Supreme Court to determine the amount to be paid for child support.
 These guidelines consider several factors to determine the amount of child support that a noncustodial parent is required to pay.